ginigangadharan/sitev2/_pages/utilities/certifications.md

 titleshort: certifications
 ---

+*Note: These are collected list of FREE Certifications and Promotions on Certifications and Courses.
+I am not updating this page everyday, hence please pardon me if you find any wrong or expired information below.
+Feel free to share new or updated information via [gini@techbeatly.com](mailto:gini@techbeatly.com)*

 | Certification      |	Description |	Expense |
 |--------------------|-----------|------------|
 | [Aviatrix Certified Engineer](https://aviatrix.teachable.com/) 	| Multi-Cloud Networking & Security Course and Certification (ACE)  | FREE for Limited time |